Burning Flipside

 Burning Flipside (or Flipside) is an annual effigy burn, display of creative arts, and self-expression of performances staged in Central Texas near Austin.
 Modeled on and associated with Burning Man, Flipside was the first regional Burning Man event.

 Lasting five days during the Memorial Day weekend, it is significantly smaller than Burning Man, with 3131 tickets sold in 2022, compared to about 80,000 participants for Burning Man.
 Participants build a temporary city called Pyropolis; all of the structures in this city are dismantled and removed at the end of the event.
 The main structure, the "effigy", is burned the last night, as are many other pieces of art around Flipside.

 Organisation

+Flipside was initially organized under the auspices of a limited liability company called Austin Artistic Deconstruction.
+This entity was wound down and succeeded in 2001 by another LLC, Austin Artistic Reconstruction.
+This was in turn succeeded by a 501(c)(3) nonprofit, Catalyst Collective, in 2023.

-The limited liability company which sells the tickets to Flipside, Austin Artistic Reconstruction, LLC prohibits all commercial use of photographs, video, film or any other medium taken at Burning Flipside without written permission.
+The legal entity prohibits all commercial use of photographs, video, film or any other medium taken at Burning Flipside without written permission.
 Therefore, media from Flipside is inherently non-free content.
 This prohibition on commercial use of imagery appeared as early as 1999.

 Principles

-Many of the core values of Burning Flipside are borrowed from Burning Man, and Flipside uses the same terms, namely: